InfOmics/EasyCircR/README.md

 3. Differentially expressed analysis of detected circRNAs (with limma).
 4. Predict MREs from the full sequence of circRNA using TargetScan.
 5. Finally, connecting circRNA to genes.
-6. Further analysis and visualization with shiny app.
+6. Further analysis and visualization with Shiny app.

 ## Installation